-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from State of California personal income taxes.
-In the further opinion of Bond Counsel, interest on the Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, based upon an analysis of existing laws, regulations, rulings and court decisions and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Tax-Exempt Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986.
+In the further opinion of Bond Counsel, interest on the Tax-Exempt Bonds is not a specific preference item for purposes of the federal alternative minimum tax.
+Bond Counsel is also of the opinion that interest on the Bonds is exempt from State of California personal income taxes.
+Bond Counsel observes that interest on the Taxable Bonds is not excluded from gross income for federal income tax purposes.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the Bonds.
 See "TAX MATTERS."

-\$[Par Amount] SACRAMENTO CITY UNIFIED SCHOOL DISTRICT (County of Sacramento, State of California) GENERAL OBLIGATION BONDS, ELECTION OF 2012 (MEASURE R), 2019 SERIES D
+SACRAMENTO CITY UNIFIED SCHOOL DISTRICT (County of Sacramento, State of California)

+\$[2012D Par]

+GENERAL OBLIGATION BONDS,

+ELECTION OF 2012 (MEASURE R), 2019 SERIES D